 |

-Funny how the fenders makes the car look bigger. |
+Same operation on the other side Funny how the fenders make the car look bigger. |

 |